erynms/thresholdsineducationproject/README.md

 ## About This Site

-This website presents an analysis of the *Thresholds* special issue examining how writing and composition classrooms are navigating generative AI technologies.
+This website presents an analysis of the *Thresholds in Education* special issue examining how writing and composition classrooms are navigating generative AI technologies.
 The site explores key themes, article summaries, and critical perspectives on AI in education.

 ## Site Structure